-The Best Apps & Websites for Language Exchanges: Where and How to Find Conversation Partners
+Conversation Partners: The Best Apps & Websites for Language Exchanges

 Where to Find Language Conversation Partners

-If you want to practice a language, one of the most effective and fastest ways to find conversation partners is on sites dedicated to language exchange, specifically those that use the tandem language learning formula.
+One of the most effective ways to find a conversation partner is on sites dedicated to language exchange, specifically sites that use the tandem language learning formula.

 Our team has tested the services mentioned in this article.
 We recommend them wholeheartedly because we like them and we think they are useful.
 For the sake of full transparency, we may receive a small commission if you click the link and make a purchase.
 Don’t worry, there is no extra cost to you.